ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why companies reward busyness over results.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how to fake focus like a pro.

 ---